joseph-tharayil/csd_paper/README.md

-# iCSD produces spurious results in dense electrode arrays
+# CSD in whisker flick

-This repository contains the code used in the paper "iCSD generates spurious signals for dense electrode arrays".
-Steps to reproduce the figures in that paper are as follows:
+This branch of the repository contains code used to generate Figure 2e in the paper [Computational modeling reveals biological mechanisms underlying the whisker-flick EEG](https://www.biorxiv.org/content/10.1101/2024.12.13.628364v1.full).
+Steps to reproduce that figure are as follows:

 ## System requirements